PREPARING YOUR HOME FOR A NEW DOG/PUPPY

 The DAP would be well employed for adult dogs too as the association with it as I said earlier is carried on into adulthood, again plug it in two weeks before getting your new friend and leave it plugged in as above, one on each floor if budget permits.
 Doubtless there are many dogs out there that started of life with their new owners without a DAP adapter in place as they are a relatively new addition to the dog behaviourists tool bag, but I think that if you are looking at up to twenty years with a new family member and best friend then any possible help that might make this an easier more pleasurable experience is worth taking, they are not a lot of money.
 Again it doesn't work with all dogs, mostly for the above reason; as a puppy they were not brought up for the first eight weeks with mum.

 You may well have other pets in your house like other dogs, cats, rabbits etc. Hopefully you have read the picking the right adult dog section and you don't have a problem dog coming to your home.
-If you have a dog or dogs already in residence then a meeting with the planned new dog in a safe neutral environment would be beneficial if possible.
+If you have a dog or dogs already in residence then meetings with the future planned new dog in a safe neutral environment before bringing them home would be beneficial.
 If you are planning to take on a dog from a rescue centre you should be able to arrange a meeting of your present and future dogs at the centre to see how they get on, hopefully in an outside large safe area and in a controlled gradual way.
 Hopefully you could also sort out something similar if getting your dog from a private owner or breeder.

-Find out more info on my /collecting-a-new-puppy-dog page.
+Find out more info on my /collecting-a-new-puppy-dog topic.

 Why not take a look at my first book, a realistic novel about a wolf called Elmer, his family and their life.
 My hope is that you would learn much about wolves and mother nature, coming I hope to understand why man first thought to domesticate these amazing social mammals to give us our best friend, the dog.